Like a Prayer (song): Conception and filming

 The video was filmed over four days, with an extra day allotted for re-shooting some of the scenes.
 Originally, Lambert had casts taken of Robinson's face, hand, and feet to create the statue of the saint which would be used as a decoration.
 Robinson only enacted the live scenes.
 However, during post-production, Lambert found that the statue did not look like Robinson, who was asked to re-shoot the respective scenes.
 He had to act as the statue and required special make-up for the re-takes.
 Robinson recalled that standing like a statue was difficult since "first of all, I didn't realize how hard it is on the back to stand absolutely tall and straight and not move.
-Secondly, as a performer you have this nervous energy—and my requirements here were total antithesis of that."
+Secondly, as a performer you have this nervous energy — and my requirements here were total antithesis of that."

-Throughout the video, Madonna wears cross and a cleavage-baring slip dress as outerwear that was symbolic of "wanting to be provocative".
-The piece was chosen by costume designer Marlene Stewart for its atypical structure, as the dress was made for Natalie Wood to be worn under a costume.
+Throughout the video, Madonna wears a cross and a cleavage-baring slip dress as outerwear that were symbolic of "wanting to be provocative."
+The dress was chosen by costume designer Marlene Stewart for its atypical structure, as it was made for Natalie Wood to be worn under a costume.
 Stewart said Madonna's Catholic upbringing was a big influence for the video: "If you follow the tenets of the religion, there is something about showing lingerie, wearing lingerie as outerwear, which is very sinful in some way.
 She was playing with and pushing that boundary."